-- the availability of and the ability to identify suitable and attractive acquisition and development opportunities and the ability to acquire and lease properties on favorable terms; - the degree and nature of our competition; - the ability to receive, or delays in obtaining, the regulatory approvals required to own and/or operate our properties, or other delays or impediments to completing our planned acquisitions or projects; - our ability to maintain our status as a REIT, given the highly technical and complex Internal Revenue Code (the "Code") provisions for which only limited judicial and administrative authorities exist, where even a technical or inadvertent violation could jeopardize REIT qualification and where requirements may depend in part on the actions of third parties over which we have no control or only limited influence: - the satisfaction of certain asset, income, organizational, distribution, shareholder ownership and other requirements on a continuing basis in order for GLPI to maintain its REIT status; - the ability and willingness of our tenants, operators and other third parties to meet and/or perform their obligations under their respective contractual arrangements with us, including lease and note requirements and in some cases, their obligations to indemnify, defend and hold us harmless from and against various claims, litigation and liabilities; - the ability of our tenants and operators to maintain the financial strength and liquidity necessary to satisfy their respective obligations and liabilities to third parties, including without limitation to satisfy obligations under their existing credit facilities and other indebtedness; - the ability of our tenants and operators to comply with laws, rules and regulations in the operation of our properties, to deliver high quality services, to attract and retain qualified personnel and to attract customers; - the satisfaction of the mortgage loan made to Eldorado Resorts, Inc. ("Eldorado") by way of substitution of one or more additional Eldorado properties acceptable to Eldorado and us, which will be transferred to us;
+REIT qualification and where requirements may depend in part on the actions of third parties over which we have no control or only limited influence;

-- the ability to generate sufficient cash flows to service our outstanding indebtedness; - the access to debt and equity capital markets, including for acquisitions or refinancings due to maturities; - · adverse changes in our credit rating; - fluctuating interest rates; - the impact of global or regional economic conditions; - the availability of qualified personnel and our ability to retain our key management personnel; - our obligation to indemnify Penn National Gaming, Inc. ("Penn") and its subsidiaries under certain circumstances if the Penn Spin-Off (as defined in the section entitled "Prospectus Supplement Summary-About Our Company" and as further described in GLPI's Annual Report on Form 10-K for the year ended December 31, 2018 ("2018 10-K")) fails to be tax-free; - changes in the U.S. tax law and other state, federal or local laws, whether or not specific to real estate, real estate investment trusts or to the gaming, lodging or hospitality industries; - changes in accounting standards; - · the impact of weather events or conditions, natural disasters, acts of terrorism and other international hostilities, war or political instability; - other risks inherent in the real estate business, including potential liability relating to environmental matters and illiquidity of real estate investments; and - additional factors as discussed in the 2018 10-K, in GLPI's Quarterly Reports on Form 10-Q for the quarters ended March 31, 2019 ("2019 Q1 10-Q") and June 30, 2019 ("2019 Q2 10-Q"), and in GLPI's Current Reports on Form 8-K filed with the SEC.
+- the satisfaction of certain asset, income, organizational, distribution, shareholder ownership and other requirements on a continuing basis in order for GLPI to maintain its REIT status; - the ability and willingness of our tenants, operators and other third parties to meet and/or perform their obligations under their respective contractual arrangements with us, including lease and note requirements and in some cases, their obligations to indemnify, defend and hold us harmless from and against various claims, litigation and liabilities; - the ability of our tenants and operators to maintain the financial strength and liquidity necessary to satisfy their respective obligations and liabilities to third parties, including without limitation to satisfy obligations under their existing credit facilities and other indebtedness; - the ability of our tenants and operators to comply with laws, rules and regulations in the operation of our properties, to deliver high quality services, to attract and retain qualified personnel and to attract customers; - the satisfaction of the loan made to Eldorado Resorts, Inc. (together with its consolidated subsidiaries, "Eldorado") by way of substitution of one or more additional Eldorado properties acceptable to Eldorado and us, which will be transferred to us; - the ability to generate sufficient cash flows to service our outstanding indebtedness; - the access to debt and equity capital markets, including for acquisitions or refinancing due to maturities; - adverse changes in our credit rating; - fluctuating interest rates and the potential phasing out of LIBOR after 2021; - the impact of global or regional economic conditions; - the availability of qualified personnel and our ability to retain our key management personnel; - GLPI's obligation to indemnify Penn and its subsidiaries under certain circumstances if the Penn Spin-Off (as defined in the section entitled "Prospectus Supplement Summary-About Our Company" and as further described in GLPI's Annual Report on Form 10-K for the year ended December 31, 2019 ("2019 10-K")) fails to be tax-free; - changes in the U.S. tax law and other state, federal or local laws, whether or not specific to real estate, REITs or to the gaming, lodging or hospitality industries; - changes in accounting standards; - the impact of weather events or conditions, natural disasters, acts of terrorism and other international hostilities, war or political instability; - other risks inherent in the real estate business, including potential liability relating to environmental matters and illiquidity of real estate investments; and - additional factors as discussed in the 2019 10-K, in GLPI's Quarterly Reports on Form 10-Q for the quarter ended March 31, 2020 ("2020 Q1 10-Q") and in GLPI's Current Reports on Form 8-K filed with the SEC that are incorporated by reference in this prospectus supplement and the accompanying prospectus and the other risks, uncertainties and factors detailed in the section of this prospectus supplement entitled "Risk Factors."